 Commentators have linked Swell’s failure to a lack of appetite among millennials, Swell’s mid-cap focus or general challenges of scale while working with retail investors.
 There is more to the story here, if we look beyond Swell at the Class of 2015.
 Swell, Ethic and OpenInvest are each technology solutions providing customized public stock portfolios to various types of investors as alternatives to mutual funds and ETFs.

-Looking at the information available in latest regulatory filings, none of the three had been able to break the $100 million mark in their fifth year of operations, despite targeting different types of clients (retail, advisors and institutions) and different approaches to investing in stock markets (human-picked portfolios to index-replicating algorithms).
+Looking at the information available in latest regulatory filings, none of the three had been able to break the $100 million mark, despite targeting different types of clients (retail, advisors and institutions) and different approaches to investing in stock markets (human-picked portfolios to index-replicating algorithms).

-(Editor’s note: Ethic’s assets under management were $170 million as of June 30th, 2019.
+(Editor’s note: A previous version of this article incorrectly stated that many of the platforms had been operating for more than five years.
+Also, Ethic’s assets under management were $170 million as of June 30th, 2019.
 The firm announced in July that it had closed another round of financing, with prominent investors such as Fidelity Investments and Ashton Kutcher’s Sound Ventures.
 OpenInvest has raised capital from investors such as Andreessen Horowitz and QED Investors in previous years.)

 So, what have been the missing ingredients in this recipe for uber-customization and technological advancement?
 Two issues stand out: messaging around impact and winning over advisors.